 And with a 12-year time horizon, your chances of earning a positive return improve to nearly 96%!

 How Time in the Market Affects Your Returns

 In addition to decreasing your risk, a buy-and-hold strategy also tends to increase your returns.
 Betterment created a chart that illustrates the median total cumulative return for every given holding period based on the S&P 500 daily total return since 1928.
 The data shows a clear correlation between longer holding periods and higher returns.

 Betterment’s chart makes perfect sense in light of Schwab’s data about the importance of the market’s best days.
 The data from both brokers make it clear that time is your friend as an investor.
 Long-term investing reduces your risk and ensures that you will be in the market on its best days.

 3. It Allows You to Continue Collecting Dividends

 If you plan to take a dividend investing approach, market timing is an even worse idea.
 Let’s say that you’re considering a stock that you plan to buy 100 shares of Johnson and Johnson, a stock that currently pays a $4.04 annual dividend.
 In other words, 100 shares of J&J stock would pay you over $400 per year in dividends alone.

 By waiting just three years to invest your money, you would have already missed out on over $1,200 in dividends!
 That’s money that you would have earned regardless of how the stock performed.
 Even if the stock declined during those 3 years, you would have been paid handsomely to wait for a rebound.

 And there’s another reason why dividend investors want to invest as soon as possible.
 Strong dividend stocks have a reputation for increasing their dividend over time.
-To use J&J for an example again, they’ve raised their dividend 17 cents since just 2018.
+To use J&J as an example again, they’ve raised their dividend by 17 cents since just 2018.

 4. It Enables You to Automate Your Investments